 I liked the Bridge Theater Midsummer Night's Dream.
 The revision was extensive, but thoughtful.
 There is a problem in a traditional staging in that Theseus dominates Hippolyta and Oberon dominate Titania.
 Therefore, there are real benefits in reversing Oberon and Titania (so that Puck is working for Titania).
 The beds also work, because the play is very much a dream.
 I think they had a problem (that they didn't solve) when Oberon explains who his changeling child is (his son?).
 The whole speech "His mother was a votaress of my order" doesn't make a lot of sense.
 But I'd call this a successful (and very well acted and well staged) revision.
 Speaking of theater: Would you and Deena like to take roles in a 10-minute play?
 A group of our friends are doing three 10-minute plays on December 1 in the Shoreline Library (345 NE 175th St).
 I have the larger of the two community rooms reserved from 11:00 to 1:30.
 We'll assemble at 11:00 (latter day Mechanicals) to do a walk-through (entrances, exits, stage movements, but not speeches).
 Then, at about 12:00 will do the plays and socialize until 1:30.
 Then folks can come back to our house to socialize more.

 I have you and Deena cast for "Flames," a rather grim play.
 The other two are lighter fare.
-Deena will play the Secret Police Officer (a bad guy).
+Deena will play the Security police Officer (a bad guy).
 You play Stefan, an insurgent.
 Stefan is a relatively small role, but he's funny and sardonic.
 Please see attached script.
 My friend Jean Reid (Elena) was once a professional-level actor.
 I know less about her husband, Charles Anstett (Anton).

 We perform script-in-hand so there is no memorization of parts.
 When plans are set, I will distribute a venue-specific script with all exits, entrances, and movements on the stage clearly marked.
 This makes the walk-through go much faster because people can rehearse at home with a good notion of the actual staging.
 I like casting partners together because it's easy for them to rehearse at home.
 Costumes are mostly what folks have on hand, although a few folks have found good costumes for themselves in thrift shops.